ednilsonlomazi/seqreppy/README.md

 After that, just clone this repository.

 ## Usage
-First of all, make sure that your main Python program is in the same directory (folder) as dnanr, after the clone step performed previously.
+First of all, make sure that your main Python program is in the same directory (folder) as Seqreppy, after the clone step performed previously.
 I wrote below a simple code that resumed the dnanr core functionalities:

 ```